quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 --- abstract

-QUIC does not provide a complete version negotiation mechanism but instead only provides a way for the server to indicate that the version the client offered is unacceptable.
+QUIC does not provide a complete version negotiation mechanism but instead only provides a way for the server to indicate that the version the client chose is unacceptable.
 This document describes a version negotiation mechanism that allows a client and server to select a mutually supported version.
-Optionally, if the original and negotiated version share a compatible first flight format, the negotiation can take place without incurring an extra round trip.
+Optionally, if the client's chosen version and the negotiated version share a compatible first flight format, the negotiation can take place without incurring an extra round trip.

 --- middle